Culver-Academies/engineering1/mech/optimization.md

 # Optimization of a Path

-The **Mechatronics Design Challenge** will require you to perform a search-and-rescue mission while navigating through **extremely dangerous** materials that you must not touch!
+The **Mechatronics Design Challenge** will require your TurboPi Robot to perform a search-and-rescue mission while navigating through **extremely dangerous** materials that it must not touch!

 ![](../Minefield.png) <br> Image Credit: [financeinspired.com](https://financeinspired.com/)